Pecan Caramel Sauce as well as a frosting. Water is one of the ingredients and how much you put in will result in the desired product you are needing.

 Keep in mind that it will thicken when chilled.
 I wanted to keep this recipe completely raw so I used raw agave and yucan syrup for my sweeteners.
 You could use maple syrup if this isn’t an issue for you.
 Yucan syrup is raw, super thick and has a maple flavor to it.
 But can be a tad on the spendy side, that is why I did half and half.

 Use this sauce drizzled over cakes, bars, ice cream, in coffee drinks, or even add a spoonful to a smoothie.
 If you chose to add less water, you can use it to frost a cake or cupcakes with.
 Enjoy!

 1/4 cup of water (may need more or less, do you want to drizzle or use as a frosting?)

-- Place all ingredients in a high-powered blender and process until smooth.
+Place pecan butter, agave, yacan syrup, date paste, vanilla, salt and water in a high-powered blender.
+Process until smooth.
 You may need to stop occasionally to scrap the sides down.

 I don’t recommend using a food processor for this recipe.
 It won’t get smooth and creamy.

 Store left over sauce in the fridge in a glass container for up to 2 weeks.

 To soften, leave out at room temperature for a few hours or place the container in a bowl of hot water.